1picassoai/neuron-kernel-docs/README.md

     verbose=True
 )

-# 3. Define the Agentic Task
+# 3. Define and Execute
 sync_task = Task(
     description="Analyze the current simulation step and sync with the kernel.", agent=simulation_agent,
     expected_output="A '200 OK' synchronization confirmation."
 )

-# 4. Execute (Agent handles the JSON schema automatically)
 simulation_agent.execute(sync_task)

 # How the Agent Interacts with your Engine